-This brings the number of former Fox News employees who have accused the right-wing cable network of "Plantantion-style management" to 23, said attorney Donald Wigdor, who represents them all.
+This brings the number of former Fox News employees who have accused the right-wing cable network of "Plantantion-style management" to 23, said attorney Douglas Wigdor, who represents them all.

 Fox News has also been dealing with a swirling sex harassment scandal that resulted in the departures of pundit Bill O’Reilly and Fox News founder Roger Ailes, who died suddenly last Thursday.
 In response to the latest filings, Fox released the following statement: